Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

 where

-Here $a$ denotes the ancilla qubits used for block encoding $\boldsymbol{A}^{(k)}$, which act on $\eta$ system qubits.
-The parameter $\zeta_k \geq 1$ is the scaling constant associated with the block encoding.
-The operator $\ket{k}\bra{k}_{a'}$ acts on an additional ancilla register with $a' = \lceil \log_2 K \rceil$ qubits.
-If $K$ is not a power of two, the sum in Eq.~\ref{eq:Block_enoding_sum} must be extended with terms of the form $\ket{k}_{a'}\bra{k}_{a'}\otimes\id_{a+n}$ to ensure unitarity.
-These additional terms, however, do not affect the action of the circuit and are therefore omitted here.
+Here $a$ denotes the ancilla register used for block-encoding $\boldsymbol{A}^{(k)}$, which acts on $\eta$ system qubits, and $\zeta_k$ is the corresponding normalization constant.
+The projector $\ket{k}\bra{k}_{a'}$ acts on an additional ancilla register of size $a'=\lceil\log_2 K\rceil$.
+If $K$ is not a power of two, the sum in Eq.~\eqref{eq:Block_enoding_sum} must be augmented with identity terms to ensure unitarity; these do not affect the effective action and are omitted for clarity.

-To construct the block encoding, the following ancilla state must be prepared:
+To complete the LCU construction, the following ancilla state is prepared: